Get in Touch

 Judicial Separation

 Judicial separation is a legal process that allows spouses to live apart while remaining legally married.
-It is governed by various personal laws in India and is different from divorce, as it does not dissolve the marriage but only suspends marital obligations.
+It is governed by various personal laws in India and differs from divorce, as it does not dissolve the marriage but only suspends marital obligations.
+Moreover, it gives couples the opportunity to reflect on their relationship before taking any final step.

 Legal Provisions for Judicial Separation